 Accelerated B.S. and M.S.

-The accelerated B.S. and M.S. program allows qualified students to earn both the B.S. in Electrical Engineering and M.S. in Engineering with a concentration in electrical and computer engineering in a minimum of five years by completing approved graduate courses during the senior year of their undergraduate program.
+The accelerated B.S. and M.S. program allows qualified students to earn both the B.S. in Electrical Engineering and M.S. in Mechanical and Nuclear Engineering in a minimum of five years by completing approved graduate courses during the senior year of their undergraduate program.
 Students in the program may count up to 12 credit hours of graduate courses toward both the B.S. and M.S. degrees.
 Thus, the two degrees may be earned with a minimum of 148 credits rather than the 160 credits necessary if the two degrees are pursued separately.

 Students holding these degrees will have a head start for pursuing careers in industry or continuing in academia.
 The M.S. degree provides formal research experience and can lead to expanded job opportunities, greater potential for job advancement and higher starting salaries.